 After more than a year of silence from the Chinese Central Authority concerning service of the second amended complaint, the plaintiffs moved for a default judgment.
 The individual defendant responded to the motion asserting that he had not been properly served because:

 - The plaintiffs had no proof of service; and

 - The defendant provided a document from the appropriate People’s court stating that the court had not received instructions to serve the defendant a second time

-The fact that the defendant had been served with the original complaint explains why the defendant had knowledge of the motion for default judgement –which makes the fact pattern unique.
-Accordingly, the defendant argued that he had an affirmative defense against a default judgement.
+The fact that the defendant had been served with the original complaint explains why the defendant had knowledge of the motion for default judgment – which makes the fact pattern unique.
+Accordingly, the defendant argued that he had an affirmative defense against a default judgment.